Skip to content

 Number Seven: Video > Text

 Quoting Lisa Lubin: “The amount of information contained in one single frame can take three pages to describe.
 It is a known fact that people engage more when they watch a video and tend to stay watching it.
 They are also happy to pass it along.
-Video informs and entertains people and, good or bad, today most people prefer to watch a video rather than read a page of text.”
+Video informs and entertains people, and, good or bad, today most people prefer to watch a video rather than read a page of text.”

 For the aforementioned reasons and more, videos are the most powerful way to address the audience today.
-They fit well within their attention span and provide a web-friendly piece of materials that directly keeps them up-to-date with the brand messages.
+They fit well within their attention span and provide a web-friendly piece of material that directly keeps them up-to-date with the brand messages.

 Number Eight: Pick the Platform